 Diagnosis of musculoskeletal infection

-We may also perform blood work including a complete blood count (CBC) to measure your red and white blood cells and hemoglobin and an erythrocyte sedimentation rate (ESR) test and/or C-reactive protein (CRP) test to check for inflammation in the body.
+We may also perform blood work, including a complete blood count to measure red and white blood cells and hemoglobin, and an erythrocyte sedimentation rate test and C-reactive protein test to check for inflammation in the body.

-Treatment of musculoskeletal infection
+Treatment options for musculoskeletal infection

 - Mobile spacers.
-To treat the infection, your doctor may surgically insert an antibiotic-laden cement spacer.
-The spacer is a medical grade material that is mixed with antibiotics and then molded to your joint.
-You can expect it to stay in place for about two to six months, during which time you will be closely monitored by our team.
-This is necessary to treat and, hopefully, eradicate the infection.
-Once the infection is gone, your surgeon will remove the spacer.
-If you’re a candidate for re-implantation, you’ll undergo joint replacement surgery.
-Depending on your condition, you may undergo re-implantation quickly.
+To treat the infection, we might surgically insert an antibiotic-filled cement spacer.
+The spacer is a medical-grade material that’s mixed with antibiotics and then molded to the joint.
+It likely will stay in place for two to six months, during which time we’ll closely monitor you.
+Once the infection is gone, a surgeon will remove the spacer.
+If re-implantation is an option, joint replacement surgery will happen next.
+Depending on your overall condition, you may undergo re-implantation quickly.
 Some patients are never re-implanted, due to the nature and level of infection.
-Your doctor will discuss your options and explain your personalized treatment plan in detail.
+Your doctor will discuss options and explain personalized treatment plans in detail.

 - Static spacers.
 If your infection is very serious, it may take longer to treat it.
-There is a possibility that your infection may never be completely eradicated.
-For such serious infection, your doctor may surgically implant a static spacer.
-A static spacer is essentially a rod with cement and antibiotic packed around the space where the joint implant was previously located.
+For some infections, there’s a possibility that it may never be completely cleared up.
+Such serious infections may require surgically implanting a static spacer, which is essentially a rod with cement and antibiotic packed around the space where the joint implant was previously located.
 This spacer can remain in place for two or even three years until the infection is gone.
-Once the infection is gone, you may be eligible for re-implantation.
+At that time, re-implantation could be an option.
 Some patients may never be eligible for re-implantation.
-If your condition requires advanced reconstruction and additional work with your bone, we may refer you to one of our adult reconstruction specialists for joint replacement.
+If your condition requires advanced reconstruction and additional work with the bone, we may refer you to one of our adult reconstruction specialists for joint replacement.

 - Operative irrigation and debridement.
-This is used when there is a bone infection (not necessarily related to a joint replacement).
+This is used when there’s a bone infection (not necessarily related to a joint replacement).
 During this procedure, the physician removes the infected bone area and cleans it out.
-As part of the infection management strategy, your doctor will pack the area with a medical-grade, synthetic, dissolvable “plaster” that has been mixed with antibiotics.
+As part of the infection management strategy, we will pack the area with a medical-grade, synthetic, dissolvable “plaster” that’s been mixed with antibiotics.
 Like mobile and static spacers, this plaster is designed to help eliminate infection.
 Finally, as part of our ongoing treatment of musculoskeletal infection, we continually monitor your progress over time.
 You’ll see your clinical care team and continue to undergo imaging and laboratory testing as a measurement of your progress.

-Why choose Ohio State for musculoskeletal infections?
+Why choose Ohio State for musculoskeletal infection?

-Orthopaedic Excellence: U.S. News & World Report consistently calls our Orthopaedic program a high-performing specialty in its rankings of top hospitals in central Ohio and across the country.
+Orthopedic excellence: U.S. News & World Report consistently names our Orthopaedic program a high-performing specialty in its rankings of Best Hospitals.